Recipe Generation from Unsegmented Cooking Videos: Conclusion

 \section{Conclusion}

 In this paper, we tackled recipe generation from unsegmented cooking videos, a task that requires agents to (1) extract key events that are essential to dish completion and (2) generate sentences for the extracted events.
-We analyzed the output of the DVC model and observed that, although (1) several events are adoptable as a recipe story of a recipe, (2) the generated sentences for such events are not grounded in the visual content.
-Therefore, we hypothesized that we can obtain correct recipes by selecting oracle events from the output events of the DVC model and re-generating sentences for them.
-To achieve this, we proposed a transformer-based joint learning approach for the event selector and sentence generator.
-The event selector selects oracle events from the event candidate in the correct order, and the sentence generator generates a recipe grounded in the events.
-We also extend the model by including ingredient inputs.
-The additional modules encourage the model to generate more grounded recipes effectively.
-In experiments, we confirmed that the base model outperforms the state-of-the-art DVC models and the extended model boosts the model's performance.
+We first analyzed the state-of-the-art DVC models and set our goal to obtain correct recipes by selecting oracle events from the output events of the DVC model and re-generating sentences for them.
+To achieve this, we proposed a transformer-based multimodal recurrent learning model, which consists of the event selector and sentence generator.
+The event selector selects oracle events from the event candidate in the correct order, and the sentence generator outputs a recipe grounded in the events.
+Both modules have memory vectors to remember the history of previous predictions to estimate the next step.
+The proposed memory mixing approach efficiently combines them, effectively sharing the previous predictions between the event selector and sentence generator.
+To generate more accurate recipes, we also proposed an extended model by introducing two additional modules: dot-product visual simulator and textual attention module.
+In experiments, we confirmed that the proposed methods achieve story awareness.
+The base model outperforms the state-of-the-art DVC models and the extended model boosts the model's performance.
 In addition, we showed that the proposed models can select the correct number of events, as with the ground-truth events.
 The qualitative evaluation revealed that the proposed approaches can select events in the correct order and generate recipes grounded in the video content.
 Finally, we discussed the detailed experimental settings for optimal recipe generation.